sunrisedangercobb/hyperspin_manager/README.md

  - Roll back renames per database (only one saved per database).
  - Dry Runs of all features are default.
  - Basic but accurate pattern matching.
 Will not rename unless base file name is an exact match.
- - Update your database with your missing roms list.
-Active = No.

 Upcoming:
  - Add some actual error handling.